Yes, they are….. From a certain point of view…..

 BMW is one of the few manufacturers that are top end on both motorcycle and car markets.

 The most popular BMW car is the 3-series, particularly the 330i, which runs a little over $40,000 for the base model.
-The most popular BMW bike ( by far) is the R1250 GSA that will cost you around $21,000 without accessories.
+The most popular BMW bike (by far) is the R1250 GSA which will cost you around $21,000 without accessories.

 Clear winner to the bike, right?